 - Visual Studio 2003

 - SBT, Scala build tool

-You can define the artifacts to upload and download by either using "File Specs" or "Legacy Patterns".
+The configuration added to these build steps allows defining the artifacts to upload and download by either using "File Specs" or "Legacy Patterns".

 File Spec are specified in JSON format.
 You can read the File Spec schema here.

 Legacy patterns are deprecated since version 1.8.0 and will be removed in future releases.